Tight contact structures without symplectic fillings are everywhere: Introduction

 \subsection{Overview of proofs}

-In order to prove \Cref{thm:tightnonfill} we apply flexible contact surgery to examples that are known not to admit strong symplectic fillings, in order to obtain a (smoothly standard) sphere.
-Namely, we consider the Bourgeois construction on a sphere $\mathbb S^{2n-1}$ (with respect to a suitable open book), which yields a contact structure on $\mathbb S^{2n-1}\times \mathbb T^2$, and then kill the topology coming from the $\mathbb T^2$-factor via surgery.
-In doing so one has two major obstacles to deal with: namely one must ensure that tightness is preserved, and also that the obstructions to fillability persist.
-To ensure the former we use a dynamical criteria on the periodic orbits of suitable contact forms, which is a strong version of {\em asymptotic dynamical convexity} (ADC) introduced in \cite{Laz20,Zho21}, that in turn ensures {\em algebraic tightness}.
+To prove \Cref{thm:tightnonfill}, i.e.\ to obtain a tight and non-fillable contact structure on $\mathbb S^{2n+1}$, we give a geometric construction, as follows.
+We consider the Bourgeois construction on a sphere $\mathbb{S}^{2n-1}$ (with respect to a suitable open book), which yields a contact structure on $\mathbb{S}^{2n-1}\times \mathbb{T}^2$, and then we kill the topology coming from the $\mathbb{T}^2$-factor via isotropic and flexible surgeries to obtain a contact $2n+1$ dimensional sphere.
+The key point, which we now discuss briefly, is to ensure that tightness and non-fillability of the starting Bourgeois contact manifold are preserved under the contact surgeries.